ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 OONI Probe will automatically determine which [country-specific list](https://github.com/citizenlab/test-lists/tree/master/lists) to pick for testing based on the country you’re running OONI Probe from.
 For example, if you run OONI Probe in Brazil, you will test websites from the global test list and from the Brazilian test list.
 If you travel to Germany and run OONI Probe, it will test the websites from the global and German test lists.
 But if you’re running OONI Probe from a country which doesn’t have a country-specific test list yet (because it hasn’t been created), you will only test websites from the global list.

-If you would like to contribute to the [Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists) (which include the default websites tested by OONI Probe users worldwide), please refer to our relevant [documentation](https://ooni.org/get-involved/contribute-test-lists).
+If you would like to contribute to the [Citizen Lab test lists](https://github.com/citizenlab/test-lists/tree/master/lists) (which include the default websites tested by OONI Probe users worldwide), please refer to our relevant [documentation](https://ooni.org/get-involved/contribute-test-lists) and use GitHub or our [Test Lists Editor](https://test-lists.ooni.org/).

 **Note:** To avoid consuming all your mobile data, **OONI Probe will only test as many websites as it’s able to test within 90 seconds** when you tap “Run” (either from the Dashboard or from the Websites card).
 These websites (which are tested within 90 seconds) are randomly selected from the [global](https://github.com/citizenlab/test-lists/blob/master/lists/global.csv) and (relevant) [country-specific](https://github.com/citizenlab/test-lists/tree/master/lists) test lists.
 Every time you tap “Run”, you will test a different, random selection of websites (from the global and country-specific test lists) within 90 seconds.
 Therefore, the more times you tap “Run”, the more websites you will test.

-If you would like to test a larger selection of websites, or test entirely different websites, please refer to the “Customizing website testing” section of this guide.
+If you would like to test a larger selection of websites, or test entirely different websites, please refer to the [Customizing website testing](https://ooni.org/support/ooni-probe-mobile#customizing-your-website-testing) section of this guide.

 ### Measuring the blocking of instant messaging apps